Judging Against the Reference: Uncovering Knowledge-Driven Failures in LLM-Judges on QA Evaluation

-\paragraph{Reference swapping.} Next, we perform reference swapping according to predefined strategies.
-Following~\citet{longpre2021entity}, we implement two dataset-internal swap settings.
-In the \emph{Type-Preserving Swap} (TP) setting, we replace $r_i^{o}$ with another answer sampled from the same dataset that shares the same entity type (e.g., Gianluigi Buffon $\rightarrow$ Joyce John II in Figure~\ref{figure2}).
-In the \emph{Type-Changing Swap} (TC) setting, we replace $r_i^{o}$ with another answer from the same dataset that has a different entity type (e.g., Gianluigi Buffon $\rightarrow$ Paris in Figure~\ref{figure2})~\footnote{Note that GPT-5 also serves as one of the judge models evaluated in our experiments (Section~\ref{sec_3.4}).
+Next, we perform reference swapping according to predefined strategies.
+In the \emph{Random Swap} (RS) setting, we replace $r_i^{o}$ with another answer sampled from the same dataset that shares the same entity type (e.g., Gianluigi Buffon $\rightarrow$ Joyce John II in Figure~\ref{figure2}).
+In the \emph{Plausible Swap} (PS) setting, we replace $r_i^{o}$ with a plausible but incorrect answer generated by GPT-5 (e.g., Gianluigi Buffon $\rightarrow$ Jens Lehmann in Figure~\ref{figure2})~\footnote{Note that GPT-5 also serves as one of the judge models evaluated in our experiments (Section~\ref{sec_3.4}).
 However, this does not introduce bias, as we only retain swapped references that all thirteen judges, including GPT-5, identified as incorrect}.
-We also introduce a \emph{Popularity-high/low swap}) for \textsc{person} entities.
+We also introduce a \emph{Popularity-High/Low Swap} for \textsc{person} entities.
 We select the top and bottom 50 \textsc{person} entities from PopQA~\cite{mallen2023not}, ranked by Wikipedia pageviews, and use one of them to swap \textsc{person}-type references across all datasets (e.g., Gianluigi Buffon $\rightarrow$ Elizabeth II and $\rightarrow$ Izumi Iimura, respectively, in Figure~\ref{figure2}).
 For all three swap types, we retain only instances where each evaluator's predicted answer disagrees with $r_i^{o}$, ensuring the swapped reference conflicts with the model's parametric knowledge.

 Finally, we introduce an \emph{Evaluator-Knowledge Swap}.
 For each evaluator model, we first query the evaluator on $q_i$ (under a standard QA prompting setup) and compare its predicted answer with $r_i^{o}$.
 If the prediction disagrees with $r_i^{o}$, we use the evaluator’s predicted answer as the alternative reference and set it as the swapped reference $r_i^{s}$ for that instance.
 Evaluator-Knowledge Swap explicitly aligns the swapped reference with the evaluator’s own belief.
 This setting therefore isolates how judge behavior changes under knowledge alignment versus knowledge conflict.